 Travelogue: The Pantanal

 To help keep their knowledge and expertise in top condition, our travel teams regularly visit the countries and regions they specialise in.
-One of our Latin America specialists, Melissa, recently returned from a trip to Brazil's magical Pantanal region.
-Follow her fascinating journey as she explores its wildlife-rich landscapes and luxury eco-lodges.
+One of our Latin America specialists, Adam, recently returned from a trip to Brazil's magical Pantanal region.
+Follow his fascinating journey as he explores its wildlife-rich landscapes and luxury eco-lodges.

 As the sun sets over the Southern Pantanal, the so-called Formula One frogs begin their evening ritual.
 For the uninitiated, it doesn’t take long to understand why these amphibians have gained their local nickname.
 ‘Neeeowwww, neeeowww’ - their remarkable calls create an incessant background noise, more akin to a racing car than a frog.